-Large language models (LLMs)~\cite{ouyang2022training,achiam2023gpt,dubey2024llama} has demonstrated near-human capabilities in reasoning, planning, and collaboration and are highly promising in completing complex tasks ~\cite{huang2022towards,wei2022chain,mandi2024roco}.
-Since then, researchers has been exploring how LLMs can be utilized to reduce users' cognitive burden in learning and operating software applications.
-In particular, multimodal large language models (MLLMs)~\cite{yin2023survey,durante2024agent,zhang2024mm} expand the usage scenarios of LLMs to various tasks that require vision capability ~\cite{wu2023can,zheng2024gpt}.
-Recent works~\cite{yang2023appagent,wang2024mobile,zhang2024ufo,zheng2024gpt} utilizes MLLMs to design LLM-based UI agents capable of serving as users' delegates, translating user requests expressed in natural language, and directly interacting with the UI of software applications to fulfill users' needs.
-With the help of LLM-based UI agents, users could simply ask the application to complete tasks without a deep understanding of application's UIs and functionalities, which significantly reduces users' cognitive load of learning new applications.
+As personal computers and mobile devices become indispensable in daily life, application industries face pressure to rapidly evolve software with new features to meet growing demands~\cite{ruparelia2010software,abrahamsson2017agile}.
+However, to use a new application effectively, users must first spend time familiarizing themselves with the user interface (UI) and its functionalities, increasing users' cognitive burden~\cite{van2005cognitive,biswas2005learning,plass2010cognitive,darejeh2022cognitive}.
+Large language models (LLMs)~\cite{ouyang2022training,achiam2023gpt,dubey2024llama} have demonstrated near-human capabilities in reasoning, planning, and collaboration and are highly promising in completing complex tasks ~\cite{huang2022towards,wei2022chain,mandi2024roco}.
+Since then, researchers have been leveraging multimodal large language models (MLLMs)~\cite{yin2023survey,durante2024agent,zhang2024mm} to operate software applications with vision capability~\cite{wu2023can,zheng2024gpt}.
+Recent works~\cite{yang2023appagent,wang2024mobile,zhang2024ufo,zheng2024gpt} utilize MLLMs to design LLM-based UI agents capable of serving as user delegates, translating user requests expressed in natural language, and directly interacting with the application's UIs to fulfill users' needs without a deep understanding of UIs and functionalities.

-However, just like the transition from steam-powered to electric-powered industry took much more than replacing central steam engines with electric motors in the factories, simply building LLM-based agent upon the UIs of applications cannot magically deliver a satisfied and worry-free user experience.
+However, just like the transition from steam-powered to electric-powered industry took much more than replacing central steam engines with electric motors in the factories, simply building LLM-based UI agent cannot magically deliver a satisfying and worry-free user experience.
 In particular, today's application UIs are designed for human-computer interaction (HCI)~\cite{lewis1998designing,bradshaw2017human}, which often involves multiple UI interactions for completing a single task.
-For instance, inserting a 2$\times$2 table in an Office Word document requires a sequence of UI interactions: ``Insert $\rightarrow$ Table $\rightarrow$ 2$\times$2 Table''.
-Although the HCI-based design suits the habits of humans, training LLM-based UI agents to emulate such interactions would generate quite a few challenges that are difficult to overcome.
+For instance, inserting a 2$\times$2 table in an Microsoft Word document requires a sequence of UI interactions: ``Insert $\rightarrow$ Table $\rightarrow$ 2$\times$2 Table''.
+Although the HCI-based design suits the habits of humans, training LLM-based UI agents to emulate such interactions would pose quite a few challenges that are difficult to overcome.